HeinrichHartmann/HeinrichHartmann.github.io/hugo/content/posts/writing.md

 For documents that are more than a page long you must take a top-down approach and start with an **outline**.
-An outline is a list of sections together with rought notes, often in the form of bullet points.
+An outline is a list of sections together with rough notes, often in the form of bullet points.
 For this document the [first outline](https://github.com/HeinrichHartmann/HeinrichHartmann.github.io/commit/46be4c95faeda16996baf6799eca8a551b282565) looked something like this:

 ```